The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Introduction

 agrees rationally with the Albin-Leichtnam-Mazzeo-Piazza signature index class.
 The first fully detailed construction of $\sigma^* (X)$ for Witt spaces $X$ has been provided in \cite{friedmanmcclure}.
 That construction is closely parallel to the original construction of Mi\v{s}\v{c}enko, but using singular intersection chains on the universal cover instead of ordinary chains.
 The methods of \cite{friedmanmcclure} carry over to IP-spaces and yield a symmetric signature over $\intg$ for such spaces, as we show in Section \ref{symsig}.\\

 In the present paper, we give the first detailed construction of an $\syml$-homology fundamental class $[X]_{\mathbb{L}} \in \syml_n (X)$ for IP-spaces $X$.
 While Eppelmann used complexes of sheaves, we are able to use the, for our purposes, more precise and geometric methods of \cite{friedmanmcclure}.
 The main issue is to construct a map (at least in the derived category) on the spectrum level from IP bordism to $\BL^\bullet$, for then $[X]_{\mathbb{L}}$ can readily be defined as the image of the identity map $[\id_X]\in (\Omega_\ip)_n (X)$ under $(\Omega_\ip)_n (X)\to \syml_n (X)$, see Definition \ref{def.xipxl}.
 To obtain this map of spectra, we rely heavily on the technology of ad theories and their associated Quinn spectra as developed by the second and third author in \cite{LM}, \cite{LM2}.
 Roughly, we construct first an ad theory of IP spaces, which automatically gives an associated Quinn spectrum $\bQ_\ip$, whose homotopy groups are Pardon's IP bordism groups.
 Using the symmetric signature, we define a morphism of ad theories from the IP ad theory to the ad theory of symmetric algebraic Poincar\'e complexes over $\intg$.
 The spectrum of the latter ad theory is the symmetric $L$-spectrum $\BL^\bullet$.
 The morphism of ad theories then induces the desired map of spectra.
-We prove that our $\syml$-homology fundamental class has all the expected properties (Theorem \ref{t3}): It is an oriented PL homeomorphism invariant, its image under assembly is the symmetric signature and it agrees with Ranicki's $\syml$-homology fundamental class when $X$ is a PL manifold.\\
+We prove that our $\syml$-homology fundamental class has all the expected properties (Theorem \ref{t3}): It is an oriented PL homeomorphism invariant, its image under assembly is the symmetric signature and it agrees with Ranicki's $\syml$-homology fundamental class when $X$ is a PL manifold.\footnote{If $R$ is a PID then our methods would also give a fundamental class in $ (\syml (R))_n(X)$ with analogous properties.}\\

 As an application of our $\syml$-homology fundamental class, we discuss the stratified homotopy invariance of the higher signatures of IP-spaces.
-Let $X$ be an $n$-dimensional compact oriented IP-space, whose fundamental group $G=\pi_1 (X)$ satisfies the strong Novikov conjecture, that is, the assembly map
+Let $X$ be an $n$-dimensional compact oriented IP-space, whose fundamental group $G$ satisfies the strong Novikov conjecture, that is, the assembly map

 is rationally injective.
 Then we prove that the stratified Novikov conjecture holds for $X$, i.e. the higher signatures

 where $r:X\to BG$ is a classifying map for the universal cover of $X$ and $L(X)\in H_* (X;\rat)$ is the Goresky-MacPherson $L$-class of $X$, are stratified homotopy invariants, see Theorem \ref{thm.novikov}.
 The stratified Novikov conjecture has been treated from the analytic viewpoint in \cite{ALMPnovikov}. \\